 Hari will be consulting with the Dublin faculty this year on curriculum design.
 One of the things that differentiates the Dublin faculty from that of many independent schools is that Dublin faculty are charged with designing their curriculum in addition to teaching.
 Many schools simply hand their teachers a curriculum and ask them to simply follow it.
 Dublin teachers, in consultation with their Department Head, Academic Dean and Head of School, design the classes that they teach.
 This allows teachers to inject their ideas, expertise and passions into their subject matter, leading to greater classroom engagement and excitement.
 This approach also allows for experimentation and collaboration among colleagues in continually developing and implementing best practices.

-We are excited that Hari’s work at Amherst has been focussed on many of the same educational themes that we have been exploring over time.
+We are excited that Hari’s work at Amherst has been focused on many of the same educational themes that we have been exploring over time.
 Collaboration will accelerate and deepen our teachers professional growth.